How Much Does It Cost To Refret A Guitar in 2023?

 Most players don’t realize that the frets wear out and eventually need to be changed.
 One would assume that the strings could never do that kind of damage to the frets.

-But it is in fact true, they wear down and sometimes quite badly, even to the point of being sharp.
+But I’m afraid it’s true, they wear down and sometimes quite badly, even to the point of being sharp.
 Divots and dents begin to make the guitars unplayable at certain notes on the neck.

 It’s at this point, playing only becomes a frustration and so now service is required.
 But how much does it cost to refret a guitar?